Last updated on January 19th, 2023

 Examples of substitute players being substituted again

-Here are some examples where
+Here are some examples where a substituted player was subbed out afterwards.

 When the scores were level at half-time, Jose Mourinho substituted Ramires for another midfielder, Nemanja Matić.